New Trampoline Springs – For Extreme Bounce

 - The quality and length of springs will directly affect the height of bounce.

-Trampoline springs are made from galvanized wire and ideally will conform to “ASTM” (American Society for Testing and Material standards) before being sold on the market.
-The springs initially start as a piece of strengthened wire that is then coiled and cut to a trampoline or spring manufacturers exact specification.
+The springs initially start as a piece of strengthened wire that is then coiled and cut to a trampoline or spring manufacturer’s exact specification.
 Only the highest quality wires should be used in this process for obvious reasons.

 Which brands to buy?

 What brand names should you look for?
 Well, if it’s possible try to get replacement parts from your trampoline brand, as those will be optimized for your trampoline, in terms of spring preload in N. If not possible, then measure them and buy replacements from any brand with the same size.
 You should find either of these available online when you need to go shopping.